HimangiM/RepLAI/README.md

 # Self-Supervised Representation Learning from Videos of Audible Interactions

 Code release for the paper Self-Supervised Representation Learning from Videos of Audible Interactions.
+This repo contains the PyTorch implementation and pre-trained models.

 Authors: Himangi Mittal, Pedro Morgado, Unnat Jain, Abhinav Gupta